Moving on after treatment for basal and squamous skin cell cancer

 If skin cancer does come back, it will most likely happen in the first 5 years after treatment.
 A person who has had skin cancer is at higher risk for getting another one in a different place, so close follow-up is important.
 It’s also very important to protect yourself from getting too much sun, which can raise your risk of new skin cancers.

 You should have follow-up exams as advised by your doctor.
 Your plan for follow-up visits will depend on the type of cancer you had and on other factors.

 - For basal cell cancers, visits are often needed about every 6 to 12 months.

-- Visits are usually more frequent after squamous cell cancers – often every 3 to 6 months for the first few years, followed by longer times between visits.
+- For squamous cell cancers, visits are usually more frequent – often every 3 to 6 months for the first few years, followed by longer times between visits.